Updated May 16, 2026§ For Vehicles

 A-GPS shortcuts the cold-start process by downloading the satellite almanac via cellular data instead of receiving it from satellites directly.
 The TK905 supports A-GPS but only if LTE is reachable when it boots.

-In 4G coverage, A-GPS drops cold-start from 5-10 minutes to 30-60 seconds.
+In 4G coverage, A-GPS shortens the cold-start process by pulling satellite assistance data over the cellular link.
 Out of 4G coverage, A-GPS fails silently and the TK905 falls back to pure GPS searching.
-The TKSTAR app gives no obvious signal that this fallback happened; you just see the long cold-start time.
+The TKSTAR app gives no obvious signal that this fallback happened; you just see the longer cold-start behavior.

 A-GPS vs pure GPS acquisition timing comparison chart showing cold start warm start and hot start lock times